 - Preparing communications on behalf of a manager

 - Taking notes and writing minutes during meetings

 - Conducting or preparing any research that the reporting manager may require

 Personal Assistant job qualifications and requirements

 There are no formal education requirements expected of a Personal Assistant.
-However, there are a number of professional qualities that should be included in a Personal Assistant job description:
+However, there are a number of professional qualities that should be included in the duties of a Personal Assistant:

 - Computer literacy

 - Well-developed time management skills

 - Strong organisational skills